 - pinch of salt

-- Put your butter in a cast iron skillet and place in the oven for about 5 minutes to melt the butter.
+- Put your butter into a cast iron skillet and place this in the oven for about 5 minutes to melt the butter.

-- In a medium bowl, beat the eggs until they are frothy.
+- In a medium bowl, beat the eggs until frothy.

 - Pour the batter into the cast iron skillet over the melted butter.
 Top with ½ cup of sliced strawberries.